-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2014.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2019.

 C8A ADMISSION

-C8A Require Recommend Require for Some Consider if Submitted Not Used
+C8A Require Recommend Require for Some Consider if Not Used

+Submitted

-C8A SAT or ACT Х
+C8A SAT or ACT Χ

 C8A ACT only

 C8A SAT only

 C8A SAT and SAT Subject Tests or

 ACT

-C8A SAT Subject Tests only Х

-C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2014, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):

-C8B ACT with Writing Component t required ----- ----- ------ --------- ----------- ------------

-C8B ACT with Writing component recommended

-9 00 p oo.
-C8B ACT with or without Writing component accepted

-CDS-C Page 7 ------- --------

-SAT essay

-ACT essay

-C8C For admission

-C8C

-SAT Critical Reading

-SAT Math

-SAT Writing

-SAT Essay

-ACT Math ACT English

-ACT Writing

-ACT Composite

-For placement

-For advising

-In place of an application essay

-C8C As a validity check on the

-application essay .,

-No college policy as of now X Х

-C8C Not using essay component

-COD In addition, does your institution uco applicanto' tod et coores for acada mic advicing?

-C8D Yes No lic advising:

-002 100 X

-C8E Latest date by which SAT or ACT scores must be re eceived for fall- Feb 1st

-C8E Latest date by which SAT Subject Test scores must be received for A1/A

-fall-term admission N/A

-C8F If necessary, use this space to cla arify your test polic ies (e.g., if tests ar e recommended fo r some students,

-C8F

-C8G Please indicate which tests your instit ution uses for placen nent (e.g., state tests)):

-C8G SAT

-C8G ACT

-SAT Subject Tests

-C8G AP Х

-C8G CLEP •

-C8G Institutional Exam X

-C8G State Exam (specify):

-Freshman Profile

-Provide percentages for ALL enro • •

-(freshman) students enrolled in Fa • •

-international students/nonresiden t aliens, and stude nts admitted under special arrangeme ents.

-C9 Percent and number of first-tim e, first-year (fres hman) students e nrolled in Fall 201 2 who

-submitted national standardize • •

-degree-seeking, first-time, first-

-include partial test scores (e.g., -

-students) or combine other sta • •

-SAT scores to ACT scores and - -

-at or below; the 75th percentile score is the one that 25 percent so cored at or above •

-C9 Percent submitting SAT scores 33% Number submittin g SAT scores 110

-Percent submitting ACT scores Number submittin 265

-75th Percentile
+C8A SAT Subject Tests only

+C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2019, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process): A OT with writing an envise of

+C8B ACT with writing required ----- ----- ------ --------- ----------

+C8B ACT with writing recommended

+C8B ACT with or without writing accepted

+CDS-C Page 8 3DU-U I auc t

+in the admissions process: B SAT with Essay component required 1

+B SAT with Essay component recommended 1

+B SAT with or without Essay component accepted X]

+C Please indicate how your institution will use the SAT or ACC For admission C For placement C For advising C In place of an application essay C As a validity check on the application essay C No college policy as of now Not using essay component ACT writing component; check a SAT essay ACT essay

+•

+D In addition, does your institution use applicants' test sco

+D Yes No X

+L Α

+E Latest date by which SAT or ACT scores must be received ed for fall- 2/15 1

+E Latest date by which SAT Subject Test scores must be r eceived for 1

+fall-term admission 2/15

+F If necessary, use this space to clarify your test policies (e.g., if tests are recommended f for some students

+G Please indicate which tests your institution uses for placement (e.g., state tests):

+G SAT

+G ACT

+G SAT Subject Tests 1

+G AP X 4

+G CLEP 4

+G Institutional Exam State Exam (specify): X -

+JOIAIC EXAM (SPECILY).

+international students/nonresident aliens, and students admitted under special arrangements.

+C9 Percent and number of first-time, first-year (freshman) students enrolled in Fall 2017 who submitted national standardized (SAT/ACT) test scores.
+Include information for ALL enrolled, degree-seeking, first-time, first-year (freshman) students who submitted test scores.
+Do not include partial test scores (e.g., mathematics scores but not critical reading for a category of students) or combine other standardized test results (such as TOEFL) in this item.
+Do not convert SAT scores to ACT scores and vice versa.
+Do convert Old SAT scores to New SAT scores using the College Board's concordance tools and tables (sat.org/concordance).

+C9 Percent submitting SAT scores 39% Number submitting SAT scores 176 C9 Percent submitting ACT scores 42% Number submitting ACT scores 189

+C9 25th Percentile 75th Percentile